kcc-nma-art128/assignment/week05/README.md

 - Horizontal top navigation.
 - Footer navigation.

+**Using lists for navigation:**
+- Use unordered lists.
+- Control the list-style type (set to "none" to remove the default bullet points).
+- Control the position of the list items via floats or displaying them "inline" or "inline-block".
+- Control the visual formatting using margin, padding, and borders.
+- Use a:hover for rollovers.
+- For further control:
+  + Use classes or css selectors, such as “:first-child” or “:last-child” to target specific list items

 ## Homework:
 - Continue to Step 3 of coding Company Name 1.
 Be sure to work in a new (separate) folder, such as "companyname1-step3."